libuv/libuv/docs/src/timer.rst

     Initialize the handle.

+.. c:function:: int uv_timer_close_now(uv_timer_t* handle)

+    Close the timer immediately.

+    The timer handle is closed, the callback will not be called anymore, and the memory can be released.
+This may be more practical than using :c:func:`uv_close` which is an asynchronous operation.

+    This function must not be called on a timer for which :c:func:`uv_close` has already been called.

 .. c:function:: int uv_timer_start(uv_timer_t* handle, uv_timer_cb cb, uint64_t timeout, uint64_t repeat)

     Start the timer. `timeout` and `repeat` are in milliseconds.